 Before we get to the list…

 There are a number of accounts out there which claim to be free…but the small print can sometimes have nasty surprises.
-For example, some stipulate a minimum monthly salary which has to be paid in.

 The ones we compare below are all free for the following and do not have a monthly minimum pay-in requirement: